CiLCA - Certificate in Local Council Administration

 CiLCA is a Certificate in Local Council Administration awarded at Level 3 of the National Qualifications Framework (NQF) where it is worth 20 credits.

-TRAINER: Jo Taylor who has been doing CiLCA training since 2015.
+TRAINER: Jo Taylor has been a CiLCA qualified trainer since 2015.

 Venue: DALC Office, Cromford